 In 1939, however, the last Thursday in November fell on the last day of the month.
 Concerned that the shortened Christmas shopping season might dampen the economic recovery, President Franklin D. Roosevelt issued a Presidential Proclamation moving Thanksgiving to the second to last Thursday of November.

-As a result of the proclamation, 32 states issued similar proclamations while 16 states refused to accept the change and proclaimed Thanksgiving to be the last Thursday in November.
-For two years two days were celebrated as Thanksgiving – the President and part of the nation celebrated it on the second to last Thursday in November, while the rest of the country celebrated it the following week.
+Soon after, 32 states issued similar amendments — but 16 states refused to accept the change and proclaimed Thanksgiving to be the last Thursday in November.
+For two years, Thanksgiving was celebrated on two different days: The president and part of the nation celebrated it on the second to last Thursday in November, while the rest of the country celebrated it the following week.

 Words of Wisdom for November 26, 2016